wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 - For standalone applications, use app.config to store connection string settings.

-- For IIS-hosted web applications, use web.config to store connection strings.
+- For IIS-hosted web sites, use web.config to store connection strings.

 - For ASP.NET vNext applications, use configuration.json to store connection strings.